 2) Form the 1120S is required to file the U.S. Corporation Income Tax Return

-|Liabilities||A C corporation could have multiple owners and shareholders, but it limits the personal liability of the directors, shareholders, employees, and officers.
-In this way, legal obligations of the business cannot become a personal debt obligation of any individual associated with the corporation.
+|Liabilities||C corporation could have multiple owners and shareholders, but it limits the personal liability of the directors, shareholders, employees, and officers.
+In this way, the legal obligations of the business cannot become a personal debt obligation of any individual associated with the corporation.
 The C corporation continues to exist even though its owners change and when members of management are replaced.||An S Corp has a lifespan that is independent.
 Its longevity is also not dependent upon its shareholders, whether they stay or depart, thus making it easy to do business.

 There is no personal liability for any shareholder and further no debts of the business also.
-Creditors also have no claim on the personal assets of its owners i.e. shareholders to settle the business debt.
+Creditors also have no claim on the personal assets of their owners i.e. shareholders to settle the business debt.

 Features like tax savings and limited liability, the S corporation structure is used by many U.S. companies.
 When compared with partnerships, S corporations have an edge on aspects like a continuance of business and transfer of ownership.
 C corporation can be a fruitful business set up.
 It provides limited liabilities for the business owners, allows comparatively more freedom of stock purchasing, permits tax breaks, and other benefits.

 This has been a guide to C Corp vs S Corp.
 Here we discuss the top difference between C Corporation and S Corporation along with infographics and comparison table.
 You may also have a look at the following articles –

 - Top Differences Between Joint Venture vs Strategic Alliance